 We may get commissions for purchases made through links in this post.
-As an Amazon Associate, we earn from qualifying purchases.

-Carrot Ginger Salad Dressing Recipe
+Japanese Carrot Ginger Salad Dressing Recipe

-Some Japanese restaurants offer a carrot ginger salad dressing that is out of this world.
+Some Japanese and pan-Asian restaurants offer a carrot ginger salad dressing that is out of this world.
 This version is a thick dressing you have to stir around in your salad.
 The flavor is slightly sweet and spicy.

 It works surprisingly well on most any kind of salad, from simple lettuce to a traditional cobb salad.
 While it tastes nothing like honey mustard dressing, you can assume any salad that tastes good with honey mustard will taste good with this dressing.